Pension Drawdowns Explained

 - Take monthly or yearly payments, or opt for several small lump-sum payments whenever you need them

 The capped drawdown option is limited on the amount you can withdraw from your pension plan, in line with the regulations set by the government.
-The maximum amount you’d take with this is 150% of the amount you’d have received every year with an annuity.
+The maximum amount you’d take with this is 150% of the amount you’d have received every year with an annuity1.

 Flexible drawdowns enabled you to withdraw as much capital as you’d want every year.
 To qualify for this scheme, you needed to be getting a pension income of about €12,000 each year from various sources.